aOdoom/preterm-birth-analysis/README.md

 ## Methods

-Birth records were drawn from the 2024 National Vital Statistics System (NVSS) natality file and restricted to singleton births.
+Birth records were downloaded from the 2024 National Vital Statistics System (NVSS) natality file and restricted to singleton births.
 The outcome was preterm birth, defined as delivery before 37 weeks of gestation.
-The primary exposures were maternal and paternal educational attainment, each ranging from eighth grade or less to a doctorate or professional degree, with high school graduate as the reference category.
+The primary exposures were maternal and paternal educational level, each ranging from eighth grade or less to a doctorate or professional degree, with high school graduate as the reference category.
 Maternal age, race/ethnicity, and month prenatal care began were included as covariates.

 Data were prepared in SQL and analyzed in R. Associations between each predictor and preterm birth were estimated using logistic regression, reported as odds ratios with 95% confidence intervals.
-To evaluate the independent contribution of parental education, models were fit sequentially, beginning with education alone and adding demographic and prenatal care covariates in turn.
-Multicollinearity was evaluated using variance inflation factors, and model fit was compared using the Akaike Information Criterion.
-The primary analysis was restricted to complete cases (N ≈ 2.9 million); a sensitivity analysis retaining missing values produced consistent results.
+To evaluate the independent contribution of parental education, models were fit sequentially.
+Model 1 included both maternal and paternal education.
+Model 2 added age and race.
+Model 3 added when prenatal care began, creating the full model.
+Multicollinearity was evaluated using variance inflation factors, and model fit was compared using the Akaike Information Criterion (AIC).
+The primary analysis was restricted to complete cases (N ≈ 2.9 million) and a sensitivity analysis retaining missing values produced consistent results.

 ## Results

-The analytic sample included approximately 2.9 million singleton births.
-Table 1 shows sample characteristics by preterm status.
+The dataset included approximately 2.9 million singleton births.
+Table 1 shows characteristics by preterm status.
+Table 2 shows unadjusted and adjusted odds ratios for all predictors.
+To examine education associations more closely, sequential models were fit by adding covariates in stages.

-**Parental education.** Higher education was associated with lower odds of preterm birth for both maternal and paternal education.
+Higher education was associated with lower odds of preterm birth for both maternal and paternal education.
 After adjustment, paternal education showed a slightly stronger association than maternal education at every degree level.
-A paternal bachelor's degree was associated with 22% lower odds of preterm birth (OR 0.78), compared with 16% lower for a maternal bachelor's degree (OR 0.84).
-The protective association plateaued at the bachelor's level for both parents, with the association similar for master's and doctoral degrees.
+A paternal bachelor's degree was associated with 22% lower odds of preterm birth (OR: 0.78), compared with 16% lower for a maternal bachelor's degree (OR: 0.84).
+The protective association was similar for master's and doctoral degrees.

-**Stability across models.** Education estimates were stable across the sequential models (Table 3).
-Adding age, race/ethnicity, and prenatal care did not change the odds ratios for the higher education levels, indicating that education is mostly independent of these factors.
-The higher odds for the lowest category (8th grade or less) in the smaller models were either null or close to null in the fully adjusted model, indicating that association could be explained by differences in age, race/ethnicity, and prenatal care across education groups.
+Education estimates were stable across the sequential models (Table 3).
+Adding age, race/ethnicity, and prenatal care did not change the odds ratios for the higher education levels, which indicates that education is mostly independent of these factors.

-**Model diagnostics.** Variance inflation factors were within limits (adjusted GVIF < 1.2 for all variables), indicating that despite moderate correlation between maternal and paternal education, both could be reliably estimated in the same model.
-Model fit improved slightly with each set of covariates (AIC: 1,876,756 for education alone; 1,858,596 for the full model).
+Variance inflation factors (VIFs) were within limits (a VIF between 1 to 5 is generally acceptable), indicating that despite moderate correlation between maternal and paternal education, both could be reliably estimated in the same model.
+Model fit improved slightly with each set of covariates (AIC: 1,876,756 for education alone and 1,858,596 for the full model).

-**Covariates.** Maternal age had the highest odds among mothers aged 45–50 (OR 2.51).
-Black mothers had 51% higher adjusted odds of preterm birth than White mothers (OR 1.51).
+Maternal age had the highest odds among mothers aged 45–50 (OR: 2.51).
+Black mothers had 51% higher adjusted odds of preterm birth than White mothers (OR: 1.51).
 Table 2 shows full unadjusted and adjusted results.

 ### Table 1.
 Sample Characteristics by Preterm Status